The Problem

 A complete virtual machine managed as a Kubernetes resource.
 Dedicated kernel, dedicated userspace, dedicated init system.
 Maximum isolation, maximum overhead.
 Organizations adopt KubeVirt when regulatory frameworks mandate kernel-level separation (common in financial services and government), when tenants need different operating systems, or when consolidating existing VM-based workloads into a Kubernetes control plane without re-architecting them.
 For greenfield multi-tenant code execution, it is usually overkill — but for brownfield migration it can be the pragmatic path.

 For workloads that can compile to WebAssembly, Wasm runtimes (Wasmtime, WasmEdge) offer a fundamentally different trade-off: capability-based sandboxing with sub-millisecond cold starts and negligible memory overhead.
-For general-purpose code execution — arbitrary Python, JVM, native binaries — the three models above remain the practical design space.
+The hard constraint is scope: Wasm cannot run arbitrary Linux binaries, Python interpreters, JVM applications, or native executables — only code compiled to Wasm (Rust, Go, C/C++ via WASI, AssemblyScript).
+For workloads that fit this model, the isolation-to-overhead trade-off is superior to every other option discussed here.
+For general-purpose code execution, the three models above remain the practical design space.

 The Numbers